wultra/powerauth-server/docs/Configuration-Properties.md

 However, it is possible to override these defaults or configure each callback settings individually using the Callback URL Management API.

+In certain scenarios, repeatedly attempting to dispatch callback events may be pointless due to system failure on the receiver's side.
+To address this, if multiple callback events with the same configuration fail consecutively, the service temporarily halts further dispatch attempts and marks these events as failed without retrying.
+The number of consecutive failures allowed before stopping dispatch is defined by the `failureThreshold` property, while the halt period is configurable via the `resetTimeout` property.
+After this period, a callback dispatch attempt will be made again to check the receiver's availability.

 PowerAuth dispatches a callback as soon as a change in operation or activation status is detected.
 Each newly created callback is passed to a configurable thread pool executor for dispatch.
 Even if the thread pool's queue is full, the callback will eventually be dispatched.
 Keep in mind that dispatching a callback involves database operations.